Independent African news, markets, culture and politics.

 Mali's Cultural and Artistic Biennial gets underway in Timbuktu

-The Mali Cultural and Artistic Biennial has commenced in Timbuktu, featuring a diverse range of artists, performers, and designers from across the country.
-This event marks the first time the biennial has been held in Timbuktu since its inception, following Mali’s independence.
-Timbuktu, known as the ‘City of 333 Saints,’ is a historic city in northern Mali that has long been a center of learning, spirituality, and culture.
+The Mali Cultural and Artistic Biennial has opened in Timbuktu, showcasing a diverse array of artists, performers, and designers from across the country.
+This is the first time the biennial has been held in Timbuktu since its inception after Mali’s independence.
+Known as the “City of 333 Saints,” Timbuktu is a historic northern city that has long been a centre of learning, spirituality and culture.

-The biennial also features a prominent fashion component, with designer Boubacar AG Midaye showcasing his creations that blend traditional and modern styles inspired by Tuareg aesthetics.
-Midaye’s goal is to promote “Made in Timbuktu” and support the local economy by training young models and designers in the city.
+The biennial also features a prominent fashion component.
+Designer Boubacar AG Midaye presented creations that blend traditional and modern styles inspired by Tuareg aesthetics.
+His goal is to promote “Made in Timbuktu” and support the local economy by training young models and designers in the city.

-The event has transformed the iconic Flame of Peace monument into an open-air stage, hosting shows and parades at nightfall.
-The awards ceremony for the Mali Cultural and Artistic Biennale is scheduled to take place on December 28 in Timbuktu.
-This event aims to promote Malian culture and art, providing a platform for emerging artists to showcase their talents and contribute to the country’s cultural and economic development.
-The biennial’s significance extends beyond the artistic realm, as it also highlights the importance of preserving and promoting Mali’s rich cultural heritage.
+The iconic Flame of Peace monument has been transformed into an open‑air stage, hosting shows and parades at nightfall.
+The awards ceremony for the Mali Cultural and Artistic Biennial is scheduled for 28 December in Timbuktu.
+The event aims to promote Malian culture and art, providing a platform for emerging talent and contributing to the country’s cultural and economic development, while also highlighting the importance of preserving and promoting Mali’s rich cultural heritage.

 Scroll to Top